 8. Hold off trimming hedges and shrubs.
 Lots of species use small hedges and shrubs for nesting.
 If you see a bird building a nest in such a place on your property, you’ve got a great excuse to avoid this bit of yard work for the next month or two.

-7. Put out short pieces of fiber, string, and yarn.
+7. Put out short pieces of natural fiber, string, and yarn.
 For birds that build woven nests (orioles, some sparrows, robins, and others), a few short pieces of yarn can come in mighty handy during building time.
 Offer the pieces in an onion bag or in a small basket.
 Keep the pieces shorter than two inches to reduce the risk of birds getting tangled in them.

 6. Offer short pieces of pet or human hair in onion bags or put in obvious places.
 If you looked at a hundred bird nests, chances are that most of them would have some animal hair in them.
 It’s soft, insulating, and easy to gather.
 When you groom your pet (or when you yourself are groomed), save the hair to spread around your backyard for the birds to use.
 Be sure to clip long strands of hair or fur into pieces no longer than two inches to avoid entanglement by nestlings’ feet and legs.